What is the average salary in Philadelphia, PA?

 General Dentist

-Dentists provide oral health care.
+Dentists provide oral care.
 They work in private practices and clinics.
-This role requires attention to detail and the ability to work with patients of all ages.
-Employers include Penn Dental Medicine and Children’s Hospital of Philadelphia.
+Aspen Dental is a notable employer.
+This job requires attention to detail and a gentle touch.

 Find General Dentist jobs in Philadelphia, PA